 - Use a quality photo of yourself if you’re trying to promote a personal brand business.

-- Remove all other unnecessary ‘conversion crushing’ noise and clutter from your website’s homepage.
+- Remove all other unnecessary ‘conversion crushing’ elements, features, and options from your website’s homepage.

 - Test your home page loading speed here, and make improvements if needed.